 The New Jersey Acoustical Testing Pilot Program is proposed in response to the Energy Master Plan ("EMP") 3.1.3 goal which encourages the exploration of "new energy-saving opportunities in complementary sectors, such as the water sector."
-Annual water and energy losses due to aging water infrastructure in New Jersey are significant, amounting to billions of gallons of water and gigawatts of energy lost.
-This pilot incentive program allocates resources to facilitate water utilities purchasing or renting acoustic monitoring systems that employ permanent leak monitoring technology to enable them to more efficiently and effectively locate water leaks.
-This pilot program welcomes proposals from all New Jersey water utilities, but primarily seeks to address water and energy losses in urban and older inner suburban communities with older infrastructure and that would also result in benefits to OBC.
+Annual water and energy losses due to aging water infrastructure in New Jersey are significant, amounting to billions of gallons of water and multiple gigawatts of energy lost.
+This pilot incentive program allocates resources to facilitate the purchase or rental by water utilities of acoustic monitoring systems that employ permanent leak monitoring technology to enable them to more efficiently and effectively locate water leaks.
+This pilot program welcomes proposals from all New Jersey water utilities, but primarily seeks to address water and energy losses in urban and older inner suburban communities that have older infrastructure and address whose infrastructure issues would also result in benefits to OBC.
 The Board approved the release of the application in March 2021.
 Staff expects to award first round funding in early FY22 and recommends that a second Pilot year commence in FY22.